Golden Gate (Jerusalem): Description

 The Golden Gate is a rectangular stonework structure with two decorated facades.
 Unlike other gates in al-Aqsa enclave, the eastern façade was not built level with the wall of the enclave, but projects two meters out from the wall.

 The Golden Gate has two passages.
 The two bays are reflected in its plan and main elevations; two doorways are followed by a double passage covered by three pairs of domes.
 On the ground floor level a vaulted hall is divided by four columns into two aisles, which lead to the Door of Mercy, Bab al-Rahma, and the Door of Repentance, Bab al-Taubah; an upper floor room has the two roof domes as its ceiling.

 Originally, the eastern facade of the Golden Gate had two large doorways, separated by a column.
-Each doorway measures 3.90 metres in width, supporting a semicircular arch with a decorated frieze.
+Each doorway measures 3.90 m in width, supporting a semicircular arch with a decorated frieze.
 The doorways in the eastern facade were blocked up in the Ottoman period.
 It is noticed that some features in the decoration of the Golden Gate bear a close resemblance to the decoration in other non-Muslim buildings that existed in the Levant.

 The openings of the Golden Gate lead to a rectangular domed vestibule, measuring 20.37 m in length and 10.50 m in width (interior wall measurements).
 At that time, the hall consisted of six shallow domes, which have elliptical shape, two of which were changed later.
 These domes are separated by arches of an elliptical shape springing from two pilasters at the entrances and two central columns.
 Each dome in the Golden Gate is constructed over a square plan, so special stones are required to form the successive stone circles that form the dome.
-Architecturally, the spatial treatment of the gate is somewhat interesting; shifting the facade 2 metres out of the wall indicates a clear definition of its location.
+Architecturally, the spatial treatment of the gate is somewhat interesting; shifting the facade 2 m out of the wall indicates a clear definition of its location.
 The most important question concerning this gate is the matter of motive.